-The Coastal Exploration Company trips are a great way to see the best of our coastal birds.
+Sailing/boat trips are a great way to see the best of our coastal birds.
 Highlights include terns diving from April, skeins of pink-footed geese from September, spoonbills feeding and marsh harriers gliding.

 You can also book a wildlife safari with my wildlife cameraman friend Martin Hayward-Smith.
 He has a network of hides on private land and secret spots for observing our birds, mammals, and butterflies.
 Picnic and cake included.

 Local OS map and walks books available for use by guests.
 To find solitude and wildlife independently, you don’t have to walk far.

 Swimming pool at the school, sailing (as above), tennis courts, parkrun at Holkham Hall, lots of great running and cycling routes on your doorstep including at Holkham.
 Or just watch the cricket with a picnic overlooking the lake at Holkham Hall!

 As well as the landscape, it’s the lively community feel that makes Wells special – the historic fishing fleet landing the day’s catch on the harbour wall, the sailing club ‘sharpies’ racing past the lifeboat shed, and children ‘gillying’ for crabs.

 Wells has a rich calendar for art and culture.
 Live theatre screenings with Screen-next-the-Sea, music and theatre at Wells Maltings and Holkham Hall, and the popular annual calendar of events, including Wells Carnival, Sea Fever poetry festival, and the magical Wells Christmas Tide.

 For more ideas see the Wells Guide website.